alexanderbazhenoff/jenkins-universal-ansible-wrapper/README.md

 - Built-in getting git sources of another repository.
 - Built-in ansible collection(s) installation.
 - Built-in reports send (email or mattermost).
 - Run ansible playbooks or scripts just by inserting their code in action description inside yaml config.
+You can also run whatever you want wrapped in a scripts run: puppet, terraform, etc.
 - Node selection and move required files between.
 - Working with file-artifacts.
 - Able to run actions in a stages in parallel or sequentially.